nadahalli/writings/trust-all-the-way-down-v2.md

 That last row represents a 99.999935% reduction in code taken on faith.
 From half a gigabyte to something shorter than a tweet.

 The honest caveat: as of early 2026, the full bootstrap from hex0 is merged into Guix itself, but Guile (the Scheme interpreter orchestrating the build) is still about 25 megabytes of trusted binary.
-Work to bootstrap Guile is ongoing.
-Bitcoin Core's current Guix builds start from Guix's present bootstrap set, not directly from hex0.
-Hardware (Intel ME, AMD PSP, RNG) remains a separate trust surface entirely.
+Work to bootstrap Guile is ongoing with the GNU Mes project and soon, we will have fully bootstrapped Bitcoin binaries.

-But the path is mapped.
-The hardest parts are done.
-And no other software project of comparable importance is further along this road.
+No other software project of comparable importance is further along this road.
 Ethereum's most popular client, Geth, has had open issues requesting reproducible builds since 2018.
 Unresolved.
 Solana ran a single client implementation with no reproducible builds until late 2025.

 Traditional finance is entirely closed-source.
-The question isn't even asked.
+This question isn't even asked.

 ---